ianByrne/FlockingSpaceHamsters/README.md

 # Flocking Space Hamsters

 My first experiments with the [Godot game engine](https://godotengine.org/).
-The plan was to implement a basic flocking algorithm on some space hamsters.
-Kind of achieved that, I guess.
+The plan was to implement a basic [boids/flocking algorithm](https://en.wikipedia.org/wiki/Boids) on some space hamsters - they will attempt to zoom about space together, whilst avoiding asteroid obstacles.

 ![Flocking Space Hamsters screenshot](/screenshot.png?raw=true "Flocking Space Hamsters screenshot")